-Students also participate in academic assessments, such as NWEA,fter enrollment.
+Students also participate in academic assessments, such as NWEA MAP for diagnostic reasons and placement.
 The academic assessments assist faculty and the students to understand the strengths and weaknesses of the student.
 More importantly, this method helps students receive any remedial help they may need and ensures students are not enrolling in courses to far removed from their current academic abilities.
 Unlimited free tutoring availability also serves as an intervention for students, when they struggle with particular concepts.
 Together, all early interventions are intended to promote attendance and reduce the likelihood of student drop outs.
 However, these standard interventions are not always met with student success.